 Update Employee Manual

-While you are not obligated by statute to produce an employee manual, it is highly suggested that you do so.
+Even thought you don’t have an obligation by statute to produce an employee manual, it is better if you do so.
 Employee manuals can assist in the clarification of directives to staff and the prevention of legal problems.
 Besides, the employee manual is a real-time document, and you should update it when laws and policies change.

 Provide all the Documents Required

-It seems easy, but an important part of HR compliance is to provide key documents to new employees as soon as they are hired.
+It seems easy, but an important part of HR compliance is to provide key documents to new employees as soon as you hire them.
 Legally speaking, some documents must be provided, while others can help avoid disputes in the future.
 The same policy applies when employees leave the company.

 Comply with the “Final Salary” Scheme